Disclosure: This post may contain affiliate links.

 Remember when I named a banh mi restaurant one of my favorites in Pittsburgh?
 Yeah well the other day I found myself craving banh mi but I didn’t want to leave my house.
 Enter: this homemade (and healthy!) banh mi bowl.

 The best part about banh mi is the variety of flavors.
 Since this isn’t a typical banh mi sandwich and it is on the healthier side, I wanted to make sure the meat was marinaded perfectly, aka that it had tons of flavor.
-Let me tell you–this recipe is pure perfection and it comes together in less than 15 minutes!
+Let me tell you–this recipe is pure perfection, such an easy lunch recipe and it comes together in less than 15 minutes!
 I always say that 30 minute meals are my favorite, but 15 minute meals are even better.

 - It’s made with healthy ingredients, like cauliflower, cucumber and carrots